ortegatron/twisterpose/README.md

 # TwisterPose!

-A game like twister, but with the screen as a the board.
+A game like twister, but with the screen as the board.

 Simple game using OpenPose, OpenCv and PyGame.